WattleFoxxo/BetterResoniteImGuiLib/README.md

 ```

 ## Using HotReloadLib
-This exmple uses the HotReloadLib to unregister the old UI handler and register the new UI handler on hot reload.
+This example uses the HotReloadLib to unregister the old UI handler and register the new UI handler on hot reload.
 ```cs
 using HarmonyLib;
 using ResoniteModLoader;